pingcap/docs-cn/op-guide/ansible-deployment.md

 Before you start, make sure that you have:

-1. Several managed nodes with the following requirements:
+1. Several target machines with the following requirements:

     - 4 or more machines.
 At least 3 instances for TiKV.
 Do not deploy TiKV together with TiDB or PD on the same machine.
 See [Software and Hardware Requirements](recommendation.md).